eldipa/book-of-gehn/_posts/2021-08-14-Fresh-Python-Defaults.md

 `const_types` is not an exhaustive set, only the most common types are there.

-In fact we don't need to store the `param`s as they are stored in the function's signature anyways.
+In fact we don't need to store the `param` objects as they are stored in the function's signature anyways.
 The parameters' names are enough.

 ```python